-- 4.1.1 This policy is applicable to all request for Quotations (RFQ's) and bids which the municipality will apply preference points when making the final award. - 4.1.2 Furthermore, this Policy will apply to all active industry sectors in the municipal area.
-It is accepted that through the population of reliable data, trends will be evident which will continuously require a review of the Policy to ensure its relevance of all active industry sectors. - 4.1.3 This Policy must be read and applied jointly with the Mogale City Local Municipality's SCM Policy and the PPPFA prescripts amended from time-to-time. - 4.1.4 Construction tenders will also have to adhere to the policy requirements. - 4.1.5 The principles of this policy, where possible, must apply to deviations as per SCMR 36, contracts procured from other organs of state as per SCMR 32 and transversal contracts. - 4.1.6 The policy objectives should form part of the conditions of tender and RFQ's in order to be active and brought into life.
+- 4.1.3 This Policy must be read and applied jointly with the Mogale City Local Municipality's SCM Policy and the PPPFA prescripts amended from time-to-time. - 4.1.4 Construction tenders will also have to adhere to the policy requirements. - 4.1.5 The principles of this policy, where possible, must apply to deviations as per SCMR 36, contracts procured from other organs of state as per SCMR 32 and transversal contracts. - 4.1.6 The policy objectives should form part of the conditions of tender and RFQ's in order to be active and brought into life.
 The policy objectives should not form part of the functionality criteria set out to determine the capability of the bidder.